-Begin your morning with a transfer to Tilcara and greet the Chef, Mercedes Costa, at El Patio restaurant.
+Begin your morning with an early morning transfer to Tilcara and greet the Chef, Mercedes Costa, at her home.
 Listen to and observe Costa as she shares her secrets and knowledge of typical Andean food and its relation to the local culture.
 The cooking class uses traditional products from the region.
 Learn the trick to tasty Tamales de Charqui, made with dry Andean maize and traditional methods.
 Lunch includes your homemade tamales and several other regional dishes, such as Mankakanca, Hajchalocro and Chairo de Tunta.
 Return to Purmamarca in the evening, just in time to visit a local artisan market.

 Today you'll have the chance to reacquaint with lovely Salta.
 Find wonderful old cathedrals, churches and museums to wander into today.
 There are shops full of local artisans' works, a delicious food market and ancient city squares to discover.
 You can get a superb view of the city by taking the cable car to the top of Cerro San Bernardo.
 The city is yours to explore!